Beyond the pale of memory,

 Email Poem |

-Analysis and Comments on Amor Profanus
+Comments, Analysis, and Meaning on Amor Profanus

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Amor Profanus here.